Beej126/BeejBlog/content/posts/2011-03-03-understanding-exposure.md

       </div>

       <p>
-        This was a pretty big revelation for me. &nbsp;Maybe I&#8217;m particularly clueless 🙂&nbsp;and it&#8217;s considered so obvious that it&#8217;s not worth mentioning; but I also wonder how many people carry around multiple hundred dollar cameras without knowing this.
+        This was a pretty big revelation for me. &nbsp;Maybe I'm particularly clueless 🙂&nbsp;and it's considered so obvious that it's not worth mentioning; but I also wonder how many people carry around multiple hundred dollar cameras without knowing this.
       </p>

       <p>